Since 1925 in Southern Oregon

 The best view of Mount Jefferson was from the stone terrace on the second floor.
 I checked on the view a few times in the evening and morning.

 It was a little too chilly for more than picture taking.
 But it was fun seeing the flags.
-Evidently, the flags represent the countries of the international staff.
+Evidently, the flags represent the countries of the international staff that works at Timberline Lodge.

 Where to Sit?